scakici/teched2020-INT166/exercises/ex2/README.md

 After completing the step below, you will have access for Document Information Extraction Service and its UI application:

-1. Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-booster-app.html) to create instance of Document Information Extraction Service and Subscribe to UI.
+1. Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-booster-app.html) to create instance of Document Information Extraction Service and Subscribe to UI.**Make sure you also download the service key, since we will be using it in subsequent exercises.**

-Now that we have access to the UI application, we will be using it for our next exercise.
+Now that we have access, we will use the UI application in the next exercise.
-**Make sure you also download the service key, since we will be using it in subsequent exercises.**

 ## Exercise 2.2 - Upload documents for Extraction using UI Application